drizzd/drizzd.github.io/_posts/2013-12-01-android-gradle.md

 # A day with Android and Gradle

+Update 2014-Jan-02: Some corrections after feedback from @Vampire.

 Once in a while I have an issue with my Android phone which is painful enough that I decide to fix it.
 Since I am not a regular Android developer, every time I do this I find that I have lots of new stuff to learn.
 This time I get to